 They often fall back with their knees straight when they want to sit down again.

-Walking is usually delayed
+Walking is often delayed

 Hypermobile and low tone infants tend to walk a few months later than usual, sometimes as late as 18-20 months.